 b.
 Begin with the End In Mind means to focus on your end goal in all that you do.
 If you find yourself down a rabbit hole, stop.
 Then ask yourself: “Is what I’m doing now contributing to my ongoing success?”
 If the answer’s no, read your goals and redirect your actions.

 c.
 Put First Things First means to set priorities.
 A best practice is to set 3 Daily Goals.
 This provides a clear focus and is a great work-at-home strategy to stay motivated

 d.
 Think Win/Win means you value the contribution and support of others in all that you do.
 Let’s face it, although you may work at home alone, no one is in business alone.
 Your business survives because of the products and services you provide for others.
 Thinking win/win and grounding each day in a sense of gratefulness and abundance is a success strategy that always works!

 Daily and weekly routines help you achieve work from home success.
-You need to manage the ongoing nigglies (defined loosely as constant and sometimes annoying details) of life.
-Tackling maintenance tasks weekly helps you stay on top of everything you need to do, and avoid backsliding.
+You need to manage constant and sometimes annoying details.
+To stay on top of everything you need to do, and avoid backsliding, weekly maintenance helps.

 Listen To David Allen’s Sage Advice

 David Allen (GTD) claims that routines create a ‘closed performance loop’.
 A closed performance loop is when you have a pre-made decision and process to follow that has been assigned a time.
 For example, when you assign a business task like billing to Friday mornings weekly, billing stays off your mind for the rest of the week.
 An even more effective work at home success strategy is to design easy procedures to get maintenance tasks done.
 Then, when Friday morning arrives, the niggly task becomes a priority task that is ready to execute.
 Doing this with daily and weekly tasks dramatically lowers stress because things get off your mind and out of your head.
 The